-147. Shared synodal formation for all the baptised constitutes the horizon within which to understand and practise the specific formation required for individual ministries and vocations.
+147. Shared synodal formation for all the Baptised constitutes the horizon within which to understand and practise the specific formation required for individual ministries and vocations.
 For this to happen, it must be implemented as an exchange of gifts between different vocations (communion), in the perspective of a service to be performed (mission) and in a style of involvement and education in differentiated co-responsibility (participation).
 This request, which emerged strongly from the synodal process, often requires a demanding change of mentality and a renewed approach to both formation contexts and processes.
 Above all, it implies an inner readiness to be enriched by the encounter with brothers and sisters in the faith, overcoming prejudices and partisan views.
 The ecumenical dimension of formation cannot but facilitate this change in mentality.

-148. Throughout the synodal process, a widely expressed request was that discernment and formation of candidates for ordained ministry be undertaken in a synodal way.
+148. Throughout the synodal process, a widely expressed request was that the discernment and formation of candidates for ordained ministry be undertaken in a synodal way.
 There should be a significant presence of women, an immersion in the daily life of communities, and formation to enable collaboration with everyone in the Church and in how to practise ecclesial discernment.
 This implies a courageous investment of energy in the preparation of formators.
 The Assembly calls for a revision of the Ratio Fundamentalis Institutionis Sacerdotalis in order to incorporate the requests made by the Synod.
-They should be translated in precise guidelines for a formation to synodality.
-Formation pathways should awaken in candidates their passion for the mission to all peoples (ad gentes).
+They should be translated into precise guidelines for a formation to all peoples (ad gentes).
 Formation of Bishops is just as necessary so that they may better assume their mission of bringing together in unity the gifts of the Spirit and exercise in a synodal manner the authority conferred on them.
 The synodal way of formation implies that the ecumenical dimension is present in all aspects of the paths towards ordained ministries.

 149. The synodal process has insistently drawn attention to some specific areas of formation of the People of God for synodality.
 The first of these concerns the impact of the digital environment on learning processes, concentration, the perception of self and the world, and the building of interpersonal relationships.
 Digital culture constitutes a crucial dimension of the Church's witness in contemporary culture and an emerging missionary field.
 This requires ensuring that the Christian message is present online in reliable ways that do not ideologically distort its content.
 Although digital media has great potential to improve our lives, it can also cause harm and injury through bullying, misinformation, sexual exploitation and addiction.
 Church educational institutions must help children and adults develop critical skills to safely navigate the web.

 150. Another area of great importance is the promotion in all ecclesial contexts of a culture of safeguarding, making communities ever safer places for minors and vulnerable persons.
 The work to equip Church structures with regulations and legal procedures that enable the prevention of abuse and timely responses to inappropriate behaviour has already begun.
-It is necessary to continue this commitment, offering specific and adequate formation to those who work in contact with minors and vulnerable adults so that they can act competently and recognise the signals, often silent, of those experiencing difficulties and needing help.
+It is necessary to continue this commitment, offering ongoing specific and adequate formation to those who work in contact with minors and vulnerable adults so that they can act competently and recognise the signals, often silent, of those experiencing difficulties and needing help.
 It is essential that victims are welcomed and supported, and this needs to be done sensitively.
 This requires great humanity and must be carried out with the help of qualified people.
 We must all allow ourselves to be moved by their suffering and practise that proximity, which, through concrete choices, will uplift them, help them and prepare a different future for all.
-It is imperative that throughout the world, the Church activates and promotes a culture of prevention and safeguarding, making communities ever safer places for minors and vulnerable persons.
-Although steps have been taken to prevent abuse, it is necessary to strengthen this commitment by offering specific and ongoing formation and training for those working with minors and vulnerable adults.
 Safeguarding processes must be constantly monitored and evaluated.
 Victims and survivors must be welcomed and supported with great sensitivity.